OCTOBER 3, 2024

 WHAT IS SCRYING?

 The word ‘scrying' comes from an Old English word, ‘descry,' meaning ‘to catch sight of,' or ‘to make out dimly.'
-In the simplest terms, scrying is peering into a surface, usually one imbued with mystical energy, to see images or symbols that you then interpret meaning from.
-Traditionally, scrying is depicted as a form of fortune-telling, a way to peer beyond the present into the future to see what lies ahead.
+In the simplest terms, scrying involves peering into a surface, usually one imbued with mystical energy, to see images or symbols that you then interpret meaning from.
+Traditionally, scrying is depicted as a form of fortune-telling, a way to peer beyond the present into the future to see what lies ahead, or even give insights into a past life.

 It calls to mind an image of a hermetic crone, bent crookedly over a crystal ball, hands rubbing its surface or swirling around it in the air.
 Or maybe the wicked queen and her magic mirror in Snow White is a little more familiar?